 If you read this blog regularly you may know that my wife and I are leading small group for newly married couples.
 We finished the curriculum early, so we decided to have the group take the Flag Page test.
-My wife, Tami, and I first heard about the test in a Laugh Your Way to a Better Marriage Conference about two years ago.
 It is yet another personality test, but I think it is both very easy to take and useful to discuss in a small group setting like ours.

 The Flag Test is focused on your motivations and security.
 The first section determines your “country”.
 The four countries are Peace, Fun, Perfect and Control.
 If you want to motivate a fun person, you talk about how fun something will be if you do it together.
 A perfect person is motivated to make things better, a control person is motivated when they are in charge and peace person is motivated when they believe situations will be more peaceful as a results of doing something.